myurch/mock-rel/README.md

 const Manager = new DataBase({ schema })
 // use the add_all_models() function to add data to your Manager object directly:
 Manager.add_all_models({modelName: 'Book', data_list: book_attr, id_automatic: false})
-// note: 'books' field oin 'author_attr' can only be filled out after all 'book_attr' have already been added Manager.add_all_models({modelName: 'Author', data_list: author_attr})
+// note: 'books' field in 'author_attr' can only be filled out after all 'book_attr' have already been added Manager.add_all_models({modelName: 'Author', data_list: author_attr})
 ```